The ancient Egyptians only used fractions of the form 1/n

 but this calculator is quicker if you just want one.
 The method used in this calculator is the

-Greedy Algorithm which we will examine in more detail below but the
+Greedy Algorithm which we will examine in more detail below.
+The

-it will fail if a denominator gets too large.
+it will fail to fully convert a fraction if a denominator gets too large for the Calculator.

 Each fraction has an infinite number of Egyptian fraction forms

 To see why the second fact is true, consider this: